chrisculver/PyCorrelationMatrixManager/docs/index.rst

 ==========================

 Code for managing correlation matrices in LQCD LapH scattering projects.
-The best place to get started is the `pion example notebook`_.
+To get right into using this package head to `pion example notebook`_.
+For an explanation of what this package does head to the `detailed pion notebook`_.

 .. _pion example notebook: examples/pion.ipynb
+.. _detailed pion notebook: examples/pion_detailed.ipynb

 .. toctree::
    :maxdepth: 2
    :caption: Examples

    examples/pion.ipynb
+   examples/pion_detailed.ipynb
    examples/pipi.ipynb

 .. toctree::